 Most of the participants of the survey (65,9%) strongly disagreed to the statement that "the husband is the head of the family and the wife must respect his authority".
 Only a small percentage (14,5%) agreed with it.
 The percentages in the second phase didn't differ much.
+In the third phase, while the majority still disagreed clearly to the statement of the question, there was a surprisingly big percentage (14.3%) that strongly agreed to that.

 There was a statistically significant difference between males and females (p<.001), and between females and people who preferred not to state their gender (p<.05), regarding the role of the husband as the head of the family and how the wife must treat him.
 It seemed that females disagreed more strongly with the given statement.
 In phase 2 the results were identical (statistically significant difference between people who preferred not to state their gender and females (p<.001), statistically significant difference between males and females (p<.001).
+In the third phase more differences emerged (females and people who preferred not to state their gender their gender p<.001, males and people who preferred not to state their gender p<.036, males and females p<.001).

 Youngsters seem to see the role of the husband as the head of the family in the same way, there is no statistically significant difference between the two age groups (13-15, 16-18) examined.
-The participation in the program hasn't affected this attitude, since no statistically significant difference was found in the second phase either.
+The participation in the program hasn't affected this attitude, since no statistically significant difference was found neither in the second phase, nor in the third one.

-QUESTION 8: "Women are better equipped than men to please others (they are mindful of what theywant and need)".
+QUESTION 8: "Women are better equipped than men to please others (they are mindful of what they want and need)".

 The findings on the statement "Women are better equipped than men to please others" were somewhat divided between the answers; 58% were on the "disagree" scale, and 42% on the "agree" scale.
 Slight differences were spotted in the second phase, not altering our conclusions.
+The remarks from the third phase are identical to the ones in the beginning of the survey.

 No statistically significant difference was spotted between genders regarding the statement "women are better equipped than men to please others".
 Same findings appeared in the second phase.
+Marginally the conclusions didn't differ in the third phase.

-Accordingly, there was no statistically significant difference between the two age groups on the statement of question 8, neither in the beginning nor in the second phase.
+Accordingly, there was no statistically significant difference between the two age groups on the statement of question 8, neither in the beginning nor in the second phase nor in the third one.